bwvdnbro/CMacIonize/_tutorials/2019-01-14-creating-your-own-parameter-files.md

 allocate all variables in memory, and then stop the program.
 This is perfect to test whether your simulation actually fits on a specific machine, and to check your parameters.
-After CMacIonize has read all parameters, it will write a file called `parameters-usedvalues.param`, that contains all parameters that were read during initialisation, and the values that were assigned to these variables.
+After CMacIonize has read all parameters, it will write a file called `empty.param.used-values`, that contains all parameters that were read during initialisation, and the values that were assigned to these variables.

-At the moment of writing, this is what the default `parameters-usedvalues.param` file looks like:
+At the moment of writing, this is what the default `empty.param.used-values` file looks like:

 ```
 # file written on 28/02/2020, 17:38:17.